satanTime/ngrx-entity-relationship/README.md

 `rootEntity(selector, transformer?, ...relationships)` is an entry point function to create a selector for relationships.

+`selector` is a selector that works with the root entity.

 `transformer` is an optional function that can be useful when we need a post processing transformation, for example to a call instance.
 ```typescript